LarryCN/VEDiC/Readme.txt

                          |
                          | then parser
                          |
-   each input one 'group' : docid {term, term, term, ..., term}  (version0)
+each input one 'group' : docid {term, term, term, ..., term}(version0)
-                                  {term, term, term, ..., term}  (version1)
+                               {term, term, term, ..., term}(version1)
                                              ...
-                                  {term, term, term, ..., term}  (version(m - 1))}
+                               {term, term, term, ..., term}(version(m - 1))}

-it is like a docid with a 2D array of terms, term position in the array means the positon in the page We record this each input as src:
+it is like a docid with a 2D array of terms, term position in the array means the positon in the page.
+We record this each input as src:

 for each
     src --> nonpositional index tmp --> positonal index tmp